 As an acute care nurse practitioner, you’ll provide advanced nursing care to those patients who are suffering from severe illnesses that tend to be brief in nature.
 While collaborating with physicians and other members of the medical team, an acute care nurse practitioner might work in an ambulatory care center, emergency department, or another short-term facility to diagnose and treat their patients.

 The primary function of an adult-gerontology nurse practitioner is to help their patients manage the various effects of aging.
-This means that you’ll be addressing physical, social and mental conditions.
-Whether your patients have chronic diseases or they need medical assistance with acute conditions, providing preventative care, conducting tests, prescribing medications and analyzing lab results will be part of your job duties.
+This means that you’ll be addressing physical, social, and mental conditions.
+Whether your patients have chronic diseases or they need medical assistance with acute conditions, providing preventative care, conducting tests, prescribing medications, and analyzing lab results will be part of your job duties.

 Patients who present with acute or emergency symptoms will be your primary focus as an emergency nurse practitioner.
 You’ll put your specialized training into use as you manage and care for patients of all ages who are acutely injured or ill.
 In most cases, you’ll be employed either in an urgent care facility or an emergency room.

-If you enjoy have autonomy and responsibility while also making a crucial difference in the lives of your patients, specializing as a family nurse practitioner could be the right career for you.
+If you enjoy having autonomy and responsibility while also making a crucial difference in the lives of your patients, specializing as a family nurse practitioner could be the right career for you.
 You’ll diagnose and treat common medical problems, prescribe necessary medications, manage treatment plans and interpret lab results as part of your job.

 A neonatal nurse practitioner provides critical care to the tiniest of babies.
 As a skilled specialist, you’ll likely work in an emergency room, neonatal intensive care unit (NICU), specialty clinic or delivery room as you monitor the treatment and condition of neonates.
 From proper basic care and feeding to performing diagnostic tests and dispensing medications, you’ll work collaboratively within a team.

 As a pediatric nurse practitioner, your primary focus will be providing care for children from birth to the age of 21.
 While a physician’s office and healthcare clinics are where most pediatric nurse practitioners work, you might also be employed by a hospital.
-Providing school physicals, well-child exams, childhood immunizations and developmental screenings are just a few of the services you’ll provide to your patients.
+Providing school physicals, well-child exams, childhood immunizations, and developmental screenings are just a few of the services you’ll provide to your patients.

-As a psychiatric-mental health nurse practitioner, your focus will be on providing patients with holistic care for the treatment of disorders such as anxiety, mood disorders and ADHD.
-Often while collaborating with physicians, you’ll evaluate patients initially and continue to follow-up with them throughout the course of their treatment.
+As a psychiatric-mental health nurse practitioner, your focus will be on providing patients with holistic care for the treatment of disorders such as anxiety, mood disorders, and ADHD.
+Often while collaborating with physicians, you’ll evaluate patients initially and continue to follow up with them throughout the course of their treatment.

 Women’s Health Nurse Practitioner